Eric Ferrara

-Eric Ferrara (born August 26, 1970) is an American author, researcher and media consultant.
-Based in New York City, he writes about lesser-known aspects of New York City History.
+Eric Ferrara is an American author, historian, educator, and entrepreneur; a fourth generation native New Yorker, and well known for discovering and uncovering parts of unknown or little known NYC history.

 Overview

 Ferrara is founder and director of the Lower East Side History Project, an award-winning non-profit organization dedicated to researching, documenting and preserving the history of the greater Lower East Side of New York City.

 Ferrara is also founder of the former "Museum of the American Gangster" and "East Village Visitor Center" in New York City.